-*- coding: utf-8 -*-

 The ProcessingHistory feature can optionally be enabled by

 setting the save_history argument to True.
-When enable one should
+When enabled one should

 normally set a unique id for the algid argument.